joekadi/Codewars-Katas/README.md

 # Codewars Katas
-A collection of code wars solutions.
-I aim to push everyday.
-Started 31st July 2021.
+A collection of my code wars kata solutions.
+I aim to push 6 days a week.